 Effective - this means we looked for evidence that people's care, treatment and support achieved good outcomes and promoted a good quality of life, based on best available evidence.

-At our last inspection we rated this key question good.
-The rating for this key question has remained good.
+This is the first inspection for this newly registered service.
+This key question has been rated good.
 This meant people's outcomes were consistently good, and people's feedback confirmed this.

 Staff support: induction, training, skills and experience